Tougher-Together-DnD/default-game-assets/handouts/quick-reference/markdowns/tougher-together-house-rules.md

 | **Draw an Item**              | Fetch an prepared item from a pouch or belt loop (if a free hand is available.).
 This can be things like a potion, rope, ect. |
 | **Look Around**               | Glance at the surroundings for *obvious* details or changes.                                                                  |

 ## Modified Weapon Mastery

+> Weapon Master Feat (Modified)
+> You have practiced extensively with a variety of weapons, gaining the following benefits:
+> Increase your Strength or Dexterity score by 1, to a maximum of 20.
+> You gain proficiency with four weapons of your choice.
+Each one must be a simple or a martial weapon.
+> *If you already have proficiency with the chosen weapon, you gain expertise.*

 These are modifications of the 2024 Weapon Mastery Properties for each weapon.
-All Martial weapons have mastery properties
+All Martial weapons have mastery properties.

 A Character can perform one of the additional effects as a bonus action if they are proficient with a weapon.